hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 An `identity` block exports the following:

-* `principal_id` - The ID of the System Managed Service Principal.
+* `principal_id` - The Principal ID associated with this Managed Service Identity.

-* `tenant_id` - The ID of the Tenant the System Managed Service Principal is assigned in.
+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 ## Timeouts